 Secondary Research

 In this research study, a wide range of secondary sources was utilized, including directories, databases, and reputable references such as the Global Wind Energy Council, WindEurope, Factiva, World Bank, International Monetary Fund (IMF), the US Department of Energy (DOE), and the International Energy Agency (IEA).
-These sources played a crucial role in gathering valuable data for a comprehensive analysis of the global floating offshore wind market, covering technical, market-oriented, and commercial aspects.
+These sources played a crucial role in gathering valuable data for a comprehensive analysis of the global market, covering technical, market-oriented, and commercial aspects.
 Additional secondary sources included annual reports, press releases, investor presentations, whitepapers, authoritative publications, articles authored by well-respected experts, information from industry associations, trade directories, and various database resources.

 Primary Research